Thai Food Made Easy | Pulled Pork In Chinese Spices

 – Put the Chinese spices on a low heat pan and gently dry fry them for approx 10 minutes.

-– Take the pork out and turn the oven down to 150 Celsius.All in the baking tray with the pork goes the spices, onion, carrot.
+– Take the pork out and turn the oven down to 150 Celsius.
+All in the baking tray with the pork goes the spices, water, onion and carrot.

--After 3 hours, put Bramley apple in the baking tin, then back in the oven without the foil for 1 more hour.
+-After 3 hours, put the Bramley apple in the baking tin, then back in the oven without the foil for 1 more hour.

-– Pour the gravy in the pan on hot stove,add half of chicken stock cube and 1 teaspoon of ground black pepper.Stir the gravy well.
+– Pour the gravy in a pan on hot stove, add half of the chicken stock cube and 1 teaspoon of ground black pepper.
+Stir the gravy well.

 Tips: